Kajal19-del/First_Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [first-portfolio] <a name="about-project"></a>
 The goal of this project is to build a straightforward, responsive, single-page portfolio that will hold all of the past personal projects.
-You must configure the HTML-CSS linter for this project in accordance with the instructions provided in the HTML-CSS setup instructions and build the website with mobile users in mind.
+You must configure the HTML-CSS linter for this project in accordance with the instructions provided in the HTML-CSS setup instructions and build the website with mobile & desktop users in mind.

 ## 🛠 Built With <a name="built-with"></a>